druglogics/bool-param-maps/README.md

-# balance-paper
+# bool-param-maps

-Data analyses and investigations related to boolean model parameterization.
+Data analyses and investigations related to *boolean model parameterization* and how we can put millions of different parameterized models on the same map!

-See more on the [report](https://bblodfon.github.io/balance-paper/index.html).
+For more details see the [report](https://bblodfon.github.io/bool-param-maps/index.html).